lodash/lodash/doc/README.md

 // => logs each number and returns '1,2,3'

 _.forEach({ 'one': 1, 'two': 2, 'three': 3 }, function(num) { console.log(num); });
-// => logs each number value and returns the object (order is not guaranteed)
+// => logs each number and returns the object (property order is not guaranteed across environments)
 ```

 * * *